Open-EO/openeo-earthengine-driver/README.md

 ## Demo

-* The most recent version (openEO API v1.0.0) is running at https://earthengine.openeo.org/v1.0
-* The previous stable version (openEO API v0.4.2) is running at https://earthengine.openeo.org/v0.4
+The demo instance is running at https://earthengine.openeo.org (supporting openEO API versions 0.4 and 1.0)

-Multiple user accounts are available to be used (`group1`, `group2`, ... until `group15`), each with password `test123`.
+Several user accounts are available to be used (`group1`, `group2`, ...), each with password `test123`.

 ## Setting up an instance